reach-sh/reach-lang/docs/src/tut/overview/index.md

 ```

 + Lines 1 and 2 import the Reach standard library loader and the compiled app backend.
-+ Line 5 dynamically loads the appropriate network-specific Reach standard library,
++ Line 4 dynamically loads the appropriate network-specific Reach standard library,
 based on the `REACH_CONNECTOR_MODE` environment variable.
 All of Reach's network-specific standard libraries adhere to a common interface allowing you to write programs that are network-agnostic.
-+ Lines 7 and 8 initialize new test accounts for Alice and Bob.
++ Lines 6 and 7 initialize new test accounts for Alice and Bob.
-+ Line 10 has Alice deploy the contract on the consensus network.
++ Line 9 has Alice deploy the contract on the consensus network.
-+ Line 11 has Bob attach to the contract.
++ Line 10 has Bob attach to the contract.
 The value `{!js} ctcAlice` contains no secret information and could easily be printed out and shared with Bob outside of the consensus network.
-+ Lines 13 through 22 launch the backends and wait for their completion.
++ Lines 12 through 21 launch the backends and wait for their completion.
 We'll look at the details in a moment.

 This code, similar for all test programs, demonstrates how straightforward it is to scaffold a Reach application for testing.